xatkit-bot-platform/xatkit-examples/GithubBot/README.md

-# GithubBot Example
+# GitHubBot Example
-An example bot using the [SlackPlatform](https://github.com/xatkit-bot-platform/xatkit-slack-platform) and the [GithubPlatform](https://github.com/xatkit-bot-platform/xatkit-github-platform) to receive events from Github and manage opened issues from Slack.
+An example bot using the [SlackPlatform](https://github.com/xatkit-bot-platform/xatkit-slack-platform) and the [GitHubPlatform](https://github.com/xatkit-bot-platform/xatkit-github-platform) to receive events from GitHub and manage opened issues from Slack.

 ## Installation

 ### Setup Slack

-The GithubBot needs to be deployed on Slack.
+The GitHubBot needs to be deployed on Slack.
 You can check [this article](https://github.com/xatkit-bot-platform/xatkit-releases/wiki/Deploying-on-Slack) to create a Slack app for Xatkit, and set its authentication token in `GithubBot.properties`:

 ```properties
 xatkit.slack.token = <Your Slack app token>